katholt/reddog-nf/README.md

 ## Processing differences
 * Most stages have been rearranged and combined in some way
     - overall pipeline structure is preserved
+* Validation on first few readsets and input reference
+* Quality assessment of input reads
+    - fastqc and aggregated by multiqc
+* Reads subsampling if requested
+    - useful to ensure read alignment can execute on shortq
 * Isolates in replicon statistics file are ordered as failed, outgroup, ingroup
 * The coding consequences process additionally provides a list of affected isolates
 * Filtering BAMs in single-shot while mapping